Elliot Rodger: Behavior with others

-The following semester, Rodger enrolled in classes but quickly withdrew from them.
-In September 2013, Rodger was assigned a random apartment, where he gained two new roommates: 20-year-old Weihan "David" Wang and 20-year-old Cheng Yuan "James" Hong.
-As Wang's mother helped her son move his belongings into the apartment, she urged the three to take care of each other, advice which Rodger quickly rejected.
+The following semester, Rodger enrolled in some classes but withdrew early.
+In September 2013, he was assigned a random apartment, where he gained two new roommates: 20-year-old Weihan "David" Wang and 20-year-old Cheng Yuan "James" Hong.
+Rodger remained socially isolated from the two and had little interaction with them.

+In October 2013, Rodger's envy of his half-brother intensified after his stepmother told him that his half-brother had recently been signed by an agent for television commercials.
+Rodger wrote that he planned to murder his half-brother, expressing resentment and fearing he would be surpassed socially.
+He also planned to stab his stepmother in the neck, citing their strained relationship and stating that he believed she would interfere with his planned attacks.
+Rodger planned to commit the murders while his father was away on a business trip, as he was concerned he might hesitate if confronted with the task of killing his father as well.

-According to Wang, Rodger was antisocial and spent most of his time either out of the apartment or alone in his room.
+According to Wang, Rodger was antisocial and largely withdrawn from him and Hong.
 Wang filed a complaint with the building's management stating that Rodger played loud music during the night.
-On January 15, 2014, Rodger and Hong got into a fight when Rodger accused Hong of stealing three of his candles that were valued at $22.
-The conflict began when Rodger became irritated by Hong's cooking; Rodger took his measuring cup, and Hong retaliated by taking Rodger's candles in an attempt to initiate a trade.
-Rodger then called the police and placed Hong under a citizen's arrest.
-Upon police intervention, they discovered the candles on Hong's bed, and after Hong refused to return the candles, he was arrested and charged with petty theft.
+On January 15, 2014, a fight started after Rodger became irritated by Hong's cooking and took some of Hong's kitchen items.
+Hong responded by taking three of Rodger's candles, valued at $22, which Rodger reported stolen, and placed Hong under citizen's arrest.
+Police were called, and Hong was arrested for petty theft after he refused to return the candles.
+Officers located the candles in his bed.

-Rodger later emailed the building manager, demanding the eviction of Hong and Wang from the apartment due to the stolen candles.
+Rodger later emailed the building manager, demanding that Hong and Wang be evicted from the apartment for the stolen candles.
 He also complained they were always too loud and constantly played video games.
 Hong and Wang were angered by Rodger's actions but refrained from confronting him, concerned it might worsen their living conditions.
-Their parents grew concerned about their interactions with Rodger, but they reassured them that they were alright.
-Hong and Wang distanced themselves from Rodger, and signed a lease for a different apartment for the following semester.
-Rodger began to plan to murder Hong and Wang, finding them irritating and feeling they would obstruct his attack.
+The parents of Hong and Wang grew concerned about their sons' living situation, but their sons reassured them that everything was fine.
+Hong and Wang distanced themselves from Rodger and signed a lease for a different apartment for the following semester.
+Rodger later wrote that he intended to murder both Hong and Wang, stating that he would have to eliminate them "to get them out of the way".

-In October 2013, Rodger's envy of his half-brother intensified upon learning from his stepmother he had secured opportunities to appear in television commercials.
-Rodger began plotting to murder his half-brother, fearing his sibling would surpass him in popularity with girls and social status.
-Additionally, he devised a plan to kill his stepmother by stabbing her in the neck due to their strained relationship and finding she would get in the way.
-Rodger planned to commit the murders while his father was away on a business trip, as he was concerned he might hesitate if confronted with the task of killing his father as well.